serverpod/relic/doc/site/docs/02-reference/07-middleware.md

 The `Pipeline` class provides a legacy approach to composing middleware.
 While `router.use()` is now preferred for most applications, `Pipeline` is still useful in certain scenarios.
 Read more about [Pipeline](./pipeline) for more details.

-## Summary
+## Final tips

 Middleware is a powerful pattern that enables you to compose functionality around your handlers in a clean, reusable way.
 Relic provides excellent middleware support through both the modern `router.use()` approach and the legacy `Pipeline` class.

 Key takeaways:

-- Use `router.use()` for path-specific middleware in modern Relic applications
+- Use `router.use()` for path-specific middleware in modern Relic applications.
-- Write focused middleware that does one thing well
+- Write focused middleware that does one thing well.
-- Handle errors gracefully and provide meaningful error responses
+- Handle errors gracefully and provide meaningful error responses.
-- Test your middleware thoroughly to ensure correct behavior
+- Test your middleware thoroughly to ensure correct behavior.

 With these patterns and examples, you can build robust, maintainable web applications that handle cross-cutting concerns elegantly through middleware composition.